Solving social issues through structural change

 Who We Are

-Ken Moriyama joined K-three Inc. as CSO in 2016.
-Ken brings to the team more than 16 years of experience in the private financial sector.
-Over the past eight years, Ken has made several social impact investments in the areas of climate change and poverty alleviation in Asia.
+Ken brings to the team more than 17 years of experience in the private financial sector.
+Over the past 10 years, Ken has made several social impact investments in the areas of climate change and poverty alleviation in Asia.
 He is passionate about developing innovative market-based solutions for social issues.
-Previously, Ken served as an equity and derivatives portfolio manager at Credit Suisse.
+Previously, Ken served as an equity and derivatives portfolio manager at Credit Suisse and Citadel.
 A mathematician by training Ken began his career as an investment banker at Goldman Sachs.
 He is a graduate of Balliol College at Oxford University and Johns Hopkins University.

 Composing Japan’s first SIB project (Health)